marcel-goldschen-ohm/NEU-365P-385L-Spring-2024/docs/setup-your-python-environment.md

 *It does NOT matter which user interface you use.* Both JupyterLab and VSCode will give you a pretty similar experience, as will several other IDEs such as [PyCharm](https://www.jetbrains.com/pycharm/) or [Spyder](https://www.spyder-ide.org).

 # Python in the cloud
 [Google Colab](https://colab.research.google.com) is a purely cloud-based option that is worth taking a look at.
 However, for this course I want you to setup a local Python environment on your computer by following steps 1-4(5) above.
-This way you will be able to familiarize yourself with managing your own packages and virtual environments, both of which are important skills for working in a general Python environment.
+This way you will be able to familiarize yourself with managing your own packages and virtual environments, both of which are important skills for working in a general Python ecosystem.